emoshape/emospark/README.md

 Let's build the AI Home Console of the future, together

 This document helps you to create an EmoSPARK's plugin based on the Philips HUE plugin for EmoSPARK.
-All plugins must be approved by Emoshape, so we recommand you to contact emoshape: support@emoshapehelp.zendesk.com and discuss with the team about your plugin idea.
+All plugins must be approved by Emoshape, so we recommand you to contact emoshape: support@emoshapehelp.zendesk.com and discuss with the team about your plugin concept.
 Right now we are interested in Nest Plugin and SmartThings, but we are open to other ideas like IFTTT etc.

 ### Main Components of Plugin :